-All year groups at St Anne’s follow The Read to Write approach to English.
-Through this approach our children have daily access to high-quality teaching of writing through high-quality literature.
-Detailed units of work centre on engaging, vocabulary-rich texts, with a wealth of writing opportunities.
+All year groups at St Anne’s follow Literacy Count's Read to Write approach to English.
+Through this approach our children have access to high-quality teaching of writing through high-quality literature following the structure of Immerse, Analyse, Plan and Write.
+The detailed units of work centre on engaging, vocabulary-rich texts, with a wealth of writing opportunities.
 Children follow clear sequential episodes of learning based around model texts that also allow the development of vocabulary learning and contextualised spelling, grammar and punctuation.
 EYFS and KS1 adopt a Talk For Writing approach alongside their units and model texts are story-mapped to support the internalisation of the text.

 Our curriculum has been clearly mapped out to ensure we cover the entire English Curriculum.

 How children’s knowledge of writing and of being a writer progresses at St Anne’s:

 Children become knowledgeable about the different reasons in which writers are moved to write: to teach, persuade or influence, entertain, paint with words, reflect and to make a record.
 Over time, they become increasingly knowledgeable about the different ways in which these reasons can be realised.